 And if you ask a total stranger for their opinion, they most often will give it to you.
 Filterless.
 Is it then true that Dutch people are rude?
 I’ll leave that to you.
 I don’t think so.
 It’s honest.
 You know where you stand without second-guessing.

 This level of directness will take some time to get used to.
 Visiting our country can be challenging or a quick learning course if you have delicate feelings.
 I am just giving you a fair warning.
+Of course as tourist you can easily avoid this, by choosing your questions carefully.
+When you’re an expat it will be harder to avoid.

 The good side is that if a Dutch person says something, you don’t have to guess what they mean.
 A compliment is a compliment, and an invitation is an invitation.
 If they love your dress, they love it.
 And if they invite you to come over for dinner, they mean it.